 Dandelions are a nuisance growing in, and if we are not careful, taking over our lawns.
-In this article, I'm going to explain two main ways of getting rid of them.
-The Organic or weedkiller methods to clear and control dandelions growing in a lawn.
+In this article, I'm going to show you two ways to get rid of them.

 On poor acidic soil you could leave them to grow and "slowly" help improve the soil.